kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 2. Plugin Migratable (Implements MigratablePlugin interface)
 3. Node to Attach to has requisite Annotation

-Note: All 3 criterea must be satisfied for A/D controller to Attach/Detach with CSI instead of in-tree plugin.
+Note: All 3 criteria must be satisfied for A/D controller to Attach/Detach with CSI instead of in-tree plugin.
 For example if a Kubelet has feature on and marks the annotation, but the A/D Controller does not have the feature gate flipped, we consider this user error and will throw some errors.